rodrigolece/kala-econ-games/README.md

 $ conda create -n kala python=3.10 -y
 ```

-Like before, the environment's name can be anything that the user wants instead of `kala`.
+Like before, the environment's name can be anything else instead of `kala` (simply change the name below).
 We activate it using

 ```bash
 $ conda activate kala